-Reporting to the EU greenhouse gas monitoring regulation
+Reporting to the EU Greenhouse Gas Monitoring Regulation

-Within the European Union, the 2013 Regulation on a Mechanism for Monitoring and Reporting Greenhouse Gas Emissions Greenhouse Gas Monitoring Mechanism (6) is used to monitor anthropogenic greenhouse gas emissions not controlled by the Montreal Protocol.
+Within the European Union and until 2020, the 2013 Regulation on a mechanism for monitoring and reporting greenhouse gas emissions, or Greenhouse Gas Monitoring Mechanism Regulation (7) is used to monitor anthropogenic greenhouse gas emissions not controlled by the Montreal Protocol.
 It is also used to transpose related requirements under the UNFCCC and Kyoto Protocol into EU legislation and to evaluate progress towards meeting international and internal EU greenhouse gas reduction commitments.

-The Regulation provides for the harmonisation and reporting of emission inventory and projections information at Member State and Union level.
-Article 7(1)(b) requires Member States to determine and report 'data... on their anthropogenic emissions of carbon monoxide (CO), sulphur dioxide (SO2), nitrogen oxides (NOx) and volatile organic compounds (VOC), consistent with data already reported pursuant to Article 7 of Directive 2001/81/EC [the NEC Directive] and the UNECE Convention on Long-range Transboundary Air Pollution'.
+The Regulation provides for the harmonisation and reporting of emission inventory and projections information at Member State and EU level.
+Article 7(1)(b)

+requires Member States to determine and report 'data... on their anthropogenic emissions of carbon monoxide (CO), sulphur dioxide (SO2), nitrogen oxides (NO_x) and volatile organic compounds (VOC), consistent with data already reported pursuant to Article 7 of Directive 2001/81/EC (the earlier NEC Directive) and the UNECE Convention on Long-range Transboundary Air Pollution'.
 Since no further guidance is given on how to do so, by extension, the Guidebook may be used.